input-output-hk/marlowe-cardano/marlowe/cli-doc/export.md

     $ marlowe-cli export --help

     Usage: marlowe-cli export [--testnet-magic INTEGER] [--stake-address ADDRESS] [--roles-currency CURRENCY_SYMBOL]
                               --contract-file CONTRACT_FILE --state-file STATE_FILE
+                              [--inputs-file INPUTS_FILE]
                               --redeemer-min-slot SLOT_NUMBER
                               --redeemer-max-slot SLOT_NUMBER --out-file OUTPUT_FILE
                               [--print-stats]
       Export a Marlowe contract to a JSON file.

     Available options:
       --testnet-magic INTEGER             Network magic, or omit for mainnet.
       --stake-address ADDRESS             Stake address, if any.
       --roles-currency CURRENCY_SYMBOL    The currency symbol for roles, if any.
       --contract-file CONTRACT_FILE       JSON input file for the contract.
       --state-file STATE_FILE             JSON input file for the contract state.
+      --inputs-file INPUTS_FILE           JSON input file for redeemer inputs, if any.
       --redeemer-min-slot SLOT_NUMBER     Minimum slot for the redemption.
       --redeemer-max-slot SLOT_NUMBER     Maximum slot for the redemption.
       --out-file OUTPUT_FILE              JSON output file for contract.
       --print-stats                       Print statistics.
       -h,--help                           Show this help text

 The stake address can be omitted if no staking will be done at the script address.
 If the currency symbol is omitted, then ADA is used as the currency for the Marlowe roles.